 I use Spotify on a daily basis and I think that the premium account without commercials is worth every penny.
 A few days ago the Spotify team announced that premium users can now increase streaming bitrate up to 320 kbit/s using Ogg Vorbis.

 This weekend I visited the last ever edition of Tinitus festival.
 The lineup was strong and the festival had been extended to two days.
 We defied the sunny spring weather of Stockholm and descended into the dark fog of Münchenbryggeriet for the 10th year edition of Tinitus.

 I tend to visit a lot of live concerts, since most bands manage to perform something special on stage that make them come alive and ascend from the flat compact discs.
 I often rediscover a band when I see them in the flesh.
-My favorite ones during this year were probably:

 I usually never write about politics, but this is an exception.
 In the song “America is not the world” from 2004, Morrissey sings: “In America, the land of the free, they said, and of opportunity, In a just and a truthful way, But where the president is never black, female or gay”

 The time had come to visit the overpriced frenzy of Way Out West.
 It turned out to be just as I thought it would be.
 It’s quite comfy to visit a festival at the heart of your home town.
 At any time you can walk home to your own bed instead of crawling across the mud into a ravaged tent.
 This fact unfortunately also turns the festival into a very calm and somewhat boring place.